Odd Taxi: Audio drama

-An audio drama ran concurrently to the anime, being uploaded on the anime's official Youtube channel, with the first episode released on April 6, 2021.
+An audio drama ran concurrently to the anime, being uploaded on the anime's official YouTube channel, with the first episode released on April 6, 2021.
 The drama follows conversations between characters transmitted from a bugged pen which is shown throughout the series.

 Manga

 A manga adaptation written by Kazuya Konomoto and illustrated by Takeichi Abaraya began serialization on Shogakukan's Superior Dalpana digital manga site on January 15, 2021, and ended on July 22, 2022.
 It was collected into five tankōbon volumes.

 During their panel at Anime NYC 2023, Denpa announced that they licensed the manga for English publication.

-A manga series based on a new project titled RoOT/Route of Odd Taxi began serialization on the same platform on February 24, 2023.
+A manga series based on a new project titled RoOT/Route of Odd Taxi was serialized on the same platform from February 2023 to April 2025.